top of page

 I started out an an illustrator, having studied the discipline at the Rhode Island School of Design.
 But it wasn‘t long before I discovered that I had an unrealized love of design and typography.
 I retrained myself at Pratt Institute.
 There, I explored my burgeoning interest in book-making and paginated work in general, actually inventing a new method of book-binding in the process.
 I soon put my skills to work in magazine design, first at The Improper Bostonian and then at Associated Publications (both now departed).

 In 2005, I joined up with GLC (it stood for General Learning Communications in those days), initially drawn by their portfolio of textbooks and custom publications.
-But GLC soon changed, and I changed with it, as we both became experts in broader agency work: branding, events, social media, web design and all the other avenues that have come to characterize the new media landscape.
-I steadily advanced from Art Director to Design Director to Creative Director, finally landing at VP, Creative Strategy, overseeing a talented team of designers, production specialists and audio/video editors.
+But GLC soon changed, and I changed with it, as we both became experts in broader agency work: branding, experience, social media, audio/video, web design and all the other channels that have come to characterize the contemporary media landscape.

-At some point, I was asked to provide the company with a statement of its design philosophy, which is as good a summary as any of my personal design approach: ”We believe that graphic design has two missions: entice users to consume content and lead them to engage with it on a different level when they do.
-Good design should never overwhelm the message; it should help to reveal it. … All imagery should be active and work to support the textual content.
+I believe that graphic design has two missions: entice users to consume content and lead them to engage with it on a different level when they do.
+Good design should never overwhelm the message; it should help to reveal it.
+All imagery should be active and work to support the textual content.
 Ideals of quality, color and composition are imagery’s very lowest bars of achievement.
-Good images will — either through their content or through the context added by the designer — help the user comprehend the textual content in a way that would be unlikely or impossible through consumption of the text alone.”
+Good images will — either through their content or through the context added by the designer — help the user comprehend the textual content in a way that would be unlikely or impossible through consumption of the text alone.